Request Access to Climatiqs data tool kit.

 Let’s start with the fundamentals of the drivers of emissions data.

-What causes emissions of data centres?
+What causes emissions from data centers?

 1. electricity consumption (to run the servers)